 - mention the disadvantages (1–2) of the two ways to support sports teams;

-- express your opinion on the subject of the project – whether you prefer supporting your favourite sports team without attending a game and why.
+- express your opinion on the subject of the project – which of the ways to support sports teams presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.